ENMeval 2.0.5 Vignette

 You can also specify your own custom validation statistics for

-tables.
-This is done by defining a custom function that has the
+This is done by defining a custom function that has the arguments shown

-the AUC ratio and associated p-value for the partial ROC perfomance
+AUC ratio and associated p-value for the partial ROC perfomance metric,

-metric, defined in (Peterson et al. 2008) and implemented by the R
+defined in (Peterson et al. 2008) and implemented by the R package

 (Cobos et al. 2019), which is currently only